cloudfoundry/debugserver/README.md

 [pprof](http://golang.org/pkg/net/http/pprof/) server in go.

 ## Endpoints

 - `/log-level`

  Sets the log level of the sink passed to the `Runner` method.
-This endpoint expects the request method to be POST and uses the body of the request as the new log level.
+This endpoint expects the request method to be POST or PUT and uses the body of the request as the new log level.
 For example, `curl -X POST --data 'debug' http://host:port/log-level` will set the log level to `debug`.